ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 - Profilers (e.g. CProfile), debuggers (e.g. pdb), and tracing hooks (e.g. coverage) won't
   work as the C code doesn't trigger the relevant hooks.

-There's more details available in the official
-[mypyc documentation here][mypyc-deviations-one] and [also here][mypyc-deviations-two].
+There are more details available in the official [mypyc documentation here][mypyc-deviations-one] and [also here][mypyc-deviations-two].

 ## black + mypyc: Initial steps

 I wasn't the first person to integrate mypyc into Black; way back in September 2019, [@msullivan] [opened a PR getting Black ready][original-pr] for compilation.
-Unfortunately, as is typical in open source projects, no one took the half-completed work and pushed it to production, i.e. PyPI, ... for almost two years.
+Unfortunately, as is typical in open source projects, no one took the half-completed work and pushed it to completion ... for almost two years.

 > You might be wondering why performance even matters, well clearly it mattered a lot
 > since [GH-366] was opened in June 2018!
 The TL;DR is that for environments where Black
-> is **ran on save automatically, the more responsive it is the better** as less time
+> is **ran on save automatically, the more responsive it is the better** as less time is
-> is spent in a laggy editor window.
+> spent in a laggy editor window.
 >
-> Startup time is important too given imports are costly, but this issue was explicitly
-> about formatting throughput (it turns out mypyc can reduce import time too!).
+> Start up time is important too given imports are costly (it turns out mypyc can reduce
+> import time too!), but this issue was explicitly about formatting throughput.

 Given I first publicly announced my work finishing up the project on July 4th 2021, I sadly don't remember why I decided to pick it up.
 All I remember was fighting mypyc